QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 **Note:**  In the case of the ``sparse(A_map)`` and ``Matrix(A_map)``, the code is using the left multiplication operator with ``N`` standard basis vectors to construct the full matrix.
 This should only be used for testing purposes.

-But notice that, as the linear operator does not have indexing operations it should not be a an array or matrix.
+But notice that, as the linear operator does not have indexing operations it is not an array or matrix.

 .. code-block:: julia

     typeof(A_map) <: AbstractArray

-As long as algorithms with linear operators are written generically (e.g. using the matrix-vector ``*`` or ``mul!`` functions, etc.) and the types of functions are not unnecessarily constrained to be ``Matrix`` or ``AbstractArray`` when it isn't strictly necessary, then our type can work in places which would otherwise require a matrix.
+As long as algorithms using linear operators are written generically (e.g. using the matrix-vector ``*`` or ``mul!`` functions, etc.) and the types of functions are not unnecessarily constrained to be ``Matrix`` or ``AbstractArray`` when it isn't strictly necessary, then the ``A_map`` type can work in places which would otherwise require a matrix.

 For example, the Krylov methods in ``IterativeSolvers.jl`` are written for generic left-multiplication

 .. code-block:: julia

-    results = gmres(A_map, r, log = true)  # Krylov method using the map
+    results = gmres(A_map, r, log = true)  # Krylov method using the matrix-free type println("$(results[end])")
-    println("$(results[end])")